-The Credit Facilities allow for prime rate loans, London Inter Bank Offered Rate (LIBOR) loans, U.S. base rate loans, bankers' acceptances and, in the case of the Working Capital Facility only, letters of credit.
+The Credit Facilities allow for prime rate loans, LIBOR loans, U.S. base rate loans, bankers' acceptances and, in the case of the Working Capital Facility only, letters of credit.
 The interest rates applicable to the drawn loans are based on a pricing margin grid and will change as a result of the ratio of outstanding indebtedness to EBITDA as calculated in accordance with the agreement governing the Credit Facilities.
-EBITDA is defined as earnings before interest and non-cash items, including (if any) income taxes, stock-based compensation, gains and losses on sale of assets, unrealized gains and losses on financial instruments and depletion, depreciation and amortization.
+EBITDA is defined as earnings before interest and non-cash items including (if any) income taxes, stock-based compensation, gains and losses on sale of assets, unrealized gains and losses on financial instruments and depletion, depreciation and amortization.

 The Credit Facilities are subject to a semi-annual review of the borrowing base limit by Birchcliff's syndicate of lenders, which limit is directly impacted by the value of Birchcliff's oil and natural gas reserves.
 In addition, pursuant to the terms of the credit agreement governing the Credit Facilities, the borrowing base of the Credit Facilities may be adjusted in certain other circumstances.
 Upon any change in or redetermination of the borrowing base limit which results in a borrowing base shortfall, Birchcliff must eliminate the borrowing base shortfall amount.

-The maturity dates of the Credit Facilities are May 11, 2018.
 Birchcliff may each year, at its option, request an extension to the maturity date of the Syndicated Credit Facility and the Working Capital Facility, or either of them, for an additional period of up to three years from May 11 of the year in which the extension request is made.

 The Credit Facilities are secured by a fixed and floating charge debenture and pledge charging substantially all of the Corporation's assets.
 No fixed charges have been granted pursuant to such debenture.
-The Credit Facilities do not contain any financial covenants.
+The Credit Facilities do not contain any financial maintenance covenants.

-8. DECOMMISSIONING OBLIGATIONS
+9. DECOMMISSIONING OBLIGATIONS

 The Corporation's decommissioning obligations result from its net ownership interests in petroleum and natural gas assets, including well sites, gathering systems and processing facilities.
-The Corporation estimates the total undiscounted (inflated) amount of cash flow required to settle its decommissioning obligations is approximately \$266.9 million (December 31, 2015 - \$159.9 million) and is expected to be incurred between 2017 and 2068.
-A risk-free rate of 2.36% (December 31, 2015 - 2.26%) and an inflation rate of 2.0% (December 31, 2015 - 2.0%) were used to calculate the fair value of the decommissioning obligations.
+The Corporation estimates the total undiscounted (inflated) amount of cash flow required to settle its decommissioning obligations is approximately \$269.7 million (December 31, 2016 - \$266.9 million) and is expected to be incurred between 2018 and 2069.
+A risk-free rate of 2.36% (December 31, 2016 - 2.36%) and an inflation rate of 2.0% (December 31, 2016 - 2.0%) were used to calculate the fair value of the decommissioning obligations.